Babylonian Castle Saga: Druaga Online: The Story of Aon

 This game is set outside the main chronology of the series, and borrows characters from Namco's Valkyrie series.
 Gameplay is similar to The Return of Ishtar, only four players may play at the same time; each controlling one of the four available characters: Gil, a young version of Ki, Valkyrie, or an ancient golem named Xeovalga.
 Players also earn gold from killing enemies that can be used to upgrade equipment.

 The Tower of Druaga: the Recovery of BABYLIM

 This game is an MMORPG developed as part of the Tower of Druaga "Animation x Online RPG" project which also includes the anime series The Tower of Druaga: The Aegis of Uruk.

 Anime series

-An anime series titled "Druaga no Tō ~the Aegis of URUK~" ("The Tower of Druaga: The Aegis Of Uruk") premiered on April 5, 2008, both on Japanese television and with simultaneous streaming in English on YouTube, Crunchyroll and Bost TV.
+An anime series titled "The Tower of Druaga: The Aegis Of Uruk" premiered on April 5, 2008, both on Japanese television and with simultaneous streaming in English on YouTube, Crunchyroll and Bost TV.
 The series acts as a direct sequel to the original game.